EnigmaVSSUT/Induction-2021/Competitive Coding/README.md

 #### Why Competitive Coding?

 Competitive coding teaches you how to think and improves logic.
 It is the most important and efficient way of enhancing your coding skills.
 Whether you’re a beginner or a pro, it doesn’t matter, anyone can practice on any level.
 Moreover, it will help you during job interviews since most of the software companies use coding contests to filter out students.
-Participating in CP contests makes you a desirable candidate for big companies like Google, Microsoft, Amazon, etc. You wouldn’t want to leave that opportunity, right? :) Go to this site to know more: [**Click Me**](https://www.redgreencode.com/12-reasons-to-study-competitive-programming/)
+Participating in CP contests makes you a desirable candidate for big companies like Google, Microsoft, Amazon, etc. You wouldn’t want to leave that opportunity, right? :smiley: Go to this site to know more: [**Click Me**](https://www.redgreencode.com/12-reasons-to-study-competitive-programming/)

 #### How is Competitive Coding different from regular coding?